todrobbins/ptree/README.md

 Each particular Why, or research process, is namespaced such that it does not interfere with anything else.
 Additionally, each Why implementation connects to various Whats (person, conclusion, place, date) using Why Connectors (see below).

-## List of Implementations
+### List of Implementations

 * [Note](spec/note.md) - The simplest implementation.

 # Why Connector
-The connection between Whys and Whats is accomplished through an Edge labeled `why`.
+The connection between Whys and Whats is accomplished through an Edge labeled `Why`.

 [spec](spec/why.md)

+# A Note on Scoping
+vGraph Labels are used to "type" each node and edge.
+As such, they must be unique within the pTree namespace.
+Also, subtyping is accomplished with a common prefix, like `name_part`. // TODO change example to one that actually occurs.